likec4/template/README.md

 > You will get popup suggesting to install "LikeC4" extension.
 > Agree to get syntax highlighting, completions and other features in likec4 files
->
-> Try this template online with and install extension.

 ## How-to